 And here’s what I discovered:

-Even if you, like me, are the nightiest of night owls.
+Even if you, like me, are a total night owl.
 You can do it.
 Trust me.
 Because guess what?
 Miraculously, I actually started to wake up at 4:00 and workout.

 But these tips are how I manage to wake up early.

-This can take many forms:
+This planning can take many forms:

 - VISUALIZATION: Visualizing yourself completing the tasks you want to achieve is an extremely powerful strategy that can change your life.
 I use it all the time and definitely use it at night to prepare for the morning.
 I visualize myself smiling and popping out of bed and going through my morning routine step-by-step.

 - WRITE IT DOWN: Create a written plan with what time you will get up and each thing you plan to accomplish in the order you plan to do them.